 You will develop your intellectual skills through critically assessing theoretical, professional, and academic issues surrounding outdoor education while honing transferable skills such as environmental literacy and oral communication.
 You will also expand your understanding and personal practice of outdoor education through a range of professional development activities.

 You will complete several field courses, some of which are core and others optional.
+Due to the holistic nature of the core courses which goes beyond technical skills acquisition, it is expected that all students will fully participate, irrespective of personal experience and qualifications.
 Core courses may include:

 - Land-based Competency